microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-02.md

-# Challenge 02 - <Title of Challenge> - Coach's Guide
+# Challenge 02 - <Model Comparison> - Coach's Guide

 [< Previous Solution](./Solution-01.md) - **[Home](./README.md)** - [Next Solution >](./Solution-03.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
+There are 2 sections to Challenge-02: Model Comparison Overview, and Implementation.
+The students will go through each section of this notebook:
-- Here
+- `CH-02-ModelComparison.ipynb`

+The notebook above is filled with code cells.
+Students will run through these cells as they go through the exercises.
+In the Solutions folder, you will see the same notebook but with the solutions.
+The cells display example outputs of what the students should see.
+Use this as a reference for the answers, although some outputs may vary slightly on the students' side.